cybertraining-dsc/fa20-523-337/project/project.md

 - [ ] your tables are unreadable.
 There are different ways on how to do this.
 You can include the parameters as text and the rest as markdown table
 - [ ] hid from second author wrong
 - [ ] you are not looking at the output of the check report script some errors are listed there
-- [ ] the word below and above must never be used in a formal paper to refer to figures and tables
+- [ ] the word below and above must never be used in a formal paper to refer to figures and tables and sections, use numbers as we posted in piszza
 - [ ] This si not a ppt presentations. for example

   * Kaggle - Customer Revenue Prediction